• Thu. Nov 13th, 2025

 A CYPRUS TRIBUTE TO VITICULTURE

-IT’S IN THE NAME: The name Zivania is derived from the Greek word for pomace, and today, this ingredient is the main component of Cyprus’s polished spirit of choice.
+IT’S IN THE NAME: Zivania was born out of the age-old winemaker’s desire to find a use for one of the by-products of wine production, pomace.
+Indeed, the name ‘Zivania’, is derived from the Greek word for pomace.
+Pomace, or zivana, is the main component of Cyprus’s polished spirit of choice.

-HOW IT’S MADE: Zivania, along with wine, were the main alcoholic drinks that were consumed all over the island before the introduction of beer and other alcoholic spirits.
+HOW IT’S MADE: Zivania, along with wine, were the main alcoholic drink, consumed all over the island before the introduction of beer and other alcoholic spirits.
 Cyprus Zivania is distilled by taking the pomace and then combining it with a mixture of local dry wines.
 These wines are made from the XYNESTIRI and MAVRO grape varieties, which are both unique to the island.
 The result of this process is a colourless, high-alcohol content drink with a light aroma of raisins.

 CONSUMPTION: Zivania is generally still consumed throughout the year.
-During the summer months, it is served ice cold straight from the freezer.
+During the summer months, it is served ice-cold straight from the freezer.
 During the winter months, however, it is generally served as a hot drink.
 This is a common offering from numerous traditional coffee shops, known as the ‘KAFENEON’, and taverns dotted all over the villages of the TROODOS MOUNTAINS.

 FROM MOONSHINE TO NATIONAL DRINK